 What if you asked a friend to watch over your precious jewels and she said, “Yeah, no problem.”
 But later on, she hit you up for a monthly fee for babysitting your jewelry.
 How would you feel, especially as she didn’t tell you upfront about this so-called fee?
 Probably a little peeved, right?

 Unfortunately, this kind of scenario happens all the time in the form of monthly maintenance fees at numerous banks.
 It’s true.
 Many financial institutions charge a monthly maintenance fee if you don’t meet certain requirements.
-As a consumer, it’s important for you to be aware that your bank account may be charging you fees.
+As a consumer, it’s important for you to be aware that your bank may be charging you fees.
 Along these lines, you should know how to avoid paying them.

 What is a monthly maintenance fee?

 A monthly maintenance fee is a fee charged by a financial institution to a customer if certain requirements aren’t met.
 For example, some banks may charge a monthly maintenance fee if your account balance is under a certain threshold.

 These fees are charged by banks to help “maintain” your account, kind of like a service fee.
 Banks thrive off of managing your money and if you carry a high balance in your account, you may get hit with a fee.

 How do I avoid monthly maintenance fees?

 Paying a monthly maintenance fee can be annoying.
 What’s worse: you may not even realize you’re getting charged.
 I remember a friend of mine telling me she was scrolling through her Bank of America account and noticed she was being charged a fee.

 Just how much was she paying?
 The Bank of America monthly maintenance fee was $12 per month.
 In order to avoid the fee, she had to have a certain balance or sign up for direct deposit.
 The issue?
 She didn’t have a steady job at the time and her income was irregular.